bbi-lab/bbi-dmux/README.md

 module load python/3.6.4
 ```

-You must also have a few modules other than python and R loaded:
+You must also have a few modules other than python loaded:

 ```
 module load drmaa/latest
 module load git/latest
 ```

-After loading the above modules, you must also install the following python package:
+After loading the above modules, you must install the following python package:

 ```
 pip install --user drmaa